eickler/rumsimop/README.md

 In the operator:

-- Create helm charts for the operator and add them to a public registry.
+- Test helm charts for the operator and add them to a public registry.
 Add CI/CD
 - Test if multiple simulations can run concurrently (i.e. client ID, device IDs, does this work?)
 - Add test cases
 - Add observability?
 Anything specific required here?
 The results are pretty much observable.
 - Check/fix running multiple operators in the same cluster (i.e. multiple MQTT destinations).
 - Improve docs.

-In the simulator:

-- Fix for using the updated environment variables and run method (no command parsing).
-- Fix for running multiple simulations in parallel (i.e., client ID/device ID?)